airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/rejected_mappings.md

 These mappings did not meet the approval criteria and are not included in the default dbt build.

-To include these mappings in your dbt build, use the `include_rejected_mappings=True` parameter.

 [Return to main README](./README.md)

 ### Mapping: Airbyte `forms` to Fivetran `form`